 Perhaps also Otaki for Chiyoko.
 Although he does manipulate her into marrying him, for a time — until she finds his Idiot Ball.
 (On the other hand, there are hints that he views her more as a fine jewel to be collected than as a person to love as an equal.)

 White-Dwarf Starlet: For the most part, an Averted Trope.
 Chiyoko wasn't abandoned by the movie business; she abandoned it.
-Furthermore, she harbors no illusions about returning to her former glory.
+Years later, she harbors no illusions about returning to her former glory.
 Moreover, she was never drawn to the glamor of the movie business; she became an actress in hopes to meeting the artist who gave her the key; she stayed an actress after the war to keep food on the table during Japan post-war devastation, and she chose to accept her role as a star because she hoped it would lead to a reunion with the artist who gave her the key.
 When she realized she was no longer the girl he had known, she had a Freak Out and quit, because she wanted him to remember her as he had known her.
-Too bad he was long dead by that time.